GLAN DEVON BIO-FERTILISER PROJECT

 The Development Application process ensures that environmental, technical, planning and community considerations are formally assessed before a decision is made.

 Currently, the application is with the South Burnett Council and the State Assessment and Referral Agency (SARA) for assessment.
-Once approved, it will move into a public consultation and notification period.
+It will then move into a 15-business day Public Notification period.

 Project development application stages